 HB 1045 Creating the evergreen basic income pilot program, would establish a pilot project to test the feasibility of a basic income program in Washington State.
 The pilot would provide a cash benefit to the participants equal to the monthly rent of an average two-bedroom housing unit in the county of residence.
 This project benefit would not supplant existing benefits.
 There are a number of eligibility requirements.
 The proposal stems from a DSHS feasibility study that was completed in June 2022.
 This bill ended in the House Appropriations Committee in 2023 and a public hearing in that committee was held on January 11 this year; but no executive session has yet been scheduled.
+Given the deadline of February 5 for cutoff from the Appropriations Committee, this bill has died.

 HB 1075/SB 5249 Expanding eligibility for the working families' tax credit to everyone age 18 and older.
 These bills would change the minimum age requirement for individuals with no qualifying children from 25 to 18 for purposes of the Working Families Tax Credit.
 Both bills were held over from 2023.
-HB 1075 had a public hearing on January 25 in the House Appropriations Committee but has not yet been scheduled for executive session.
+HB 1075 had a public hearing on January 25 in the House Appropriations Committee but was not scheduled for executive session so has died.
 SB 5249 has not had any movement in 2024.

-HB 1094/SB 5125 Creating the Washington future fund program, is intended to reduce wealth-building barriers to combat persistent poverty and promote economic resilience for Washingtonians by establishing a fund to be invested at birth and support qualifying individuals by making payments on behalf of eligible individuals between 18 and 35 years of age for education, training, and professional development; purchase of a residence; or creation or purchase of a business.
+HB 1094/SB 5125 Creating the Washington future fund program, is intended to reduce wealthbuilding barriers to combat persistent poverty and promote economic resilience for Washingtonians by establishing a fund to be invested at birth and support qualifying individuals by making payments on behalf of eligible individuals between 18 and 35 years of age for education, training, and professional development; purchase of a residence; or creation or purchase of a business.
 The Fund would be managed by the State's investment board and the program would be overseen by an appointed Future Fund committee.
-Both bills have been carried over from 2023 but neither has yet been scheduled for the next step forward in 2024.
+Both bills have been carried over from 2023 but neither has yet been scheduled for the next step forward in 2024 and have died.

 HB 1473/SB 5486 Investing in Washington families and creating a more fair tax system by enacting a narrowly tailored property tax on extreme wealth derived from the ownership of stocks, bonds, and other financial intangible property.
 Commonly known as the "wealth tax".
 HB 1473, with 43 sponsors, and SB 5486, with 19 sponsors, did not move in either chamber in 2023 and have not been scheduled for public hearings in 2024.
+They have therefore died.

 HB 1556/SB 5495 Concerning property tax rebates for homeowners and renters would provide a property tax exemption for qualified taxpayers beginning in January 2027 for the value of a primary residence up to \$250,000 of assessed valuation.
-These bills have been held over from 2023 but have not been scheduled for next steps in 2024.
+These bills have been held over from 2023 but have not been scheduled for next steps in 2024 and have therefore died.

 HB 1560 Providing property tax relief by expanding eligibility for the senior citizen and disabled veterans' property tax exemption program.
 This bill would add 10% to eligibility income, in recognition of recent inflation.
-This bill was held over from 2023 but to date has not been scheduled for consideration further in 2024.
+This bill was held over from 2023 but to date has not been scheduled for consideration further in 2024 and therefore has died.